-You scrolled through job postings and found ones that seem like a perfect fit.
+You scrolled through job postings and found ones that seemed like a perfect fit.
 You spent hours customizing your resume and cover letter for the role and doing application assignments.
 You may even have had a phone interview or multiple rounds of interviews and assignments.
 Each stage of the job search process usually has one thing in common: lots of waiting.
+It’s essential to know how to follow up on a job application.

 When you like having control, it is hard to feel like you don’t have any, but there is something you can do.
-You can follow up at different stages of the application process to reiterate why you are a good fit, why you want to work in the role and at the company, and that you are interested in this job…not just a paycheck and benefits.
+You can follow up on a job application to reiterate why you are a good fit, why you want to work in the role and at the company, and that you are interested in this job…not just a paycheck and benefits.
 You don’t want to follow up with daily or weekly emails because it can get annoying fast, but take the initiative and follow up at these stages.

 When you apply to jobs online, your application often goes through software called an applicant tracking system that sifts through the applications by searching for keywords related to the job description.
 By including some of the key skills and responsibilities from the job description in your resume, it is more likely your application will get seen by the hiring manager.
-Even if you customized your application, it is possible it got lost in the shuffle.
+Even if you customize your application, it may get lost in the shuffle.

 The best way to make sure your application gets seen by a hiring manager is to have someone at the company send it to them directly.
-If you know someone who works at the company, let them know you applied online, attach your cover letter and resume, and any extra information you had to fill out like a short assignment, and ask if they will pass it along to the hiring manager if they are comfortable.
+If you know someone who works at the company, let them know you applied online, attach your cover letter and resume, and ask if they will pass it along to the hiring manager if they are comfortable.
 If it is someone you worked with in the past, ask if they would put in a good word for you.
-Otherwise, just ask if they will send your resume and cover letter to HR or the hiring manager.

 Not sure if you know someone at the company or know someone who does?
 Go to the company page on LinkedIn and search through current employees.
 You can click to see who went to your college or university and send a cold email.
 Many companies offer bonuses to employees who refer a candidate who gets selected, so it can end up being a win for them as well!